The Glass Cage (play)

 The Glass Cage is a 1957 play by J.B.
 Priestley.

-It originally premiered at the Crest Theatre in Toronto, Ontario, Canada before transferring to London's West End where it ran for 35 performances at the Piccadilly Theatre.
+It premiered at the Crest Theatre in Toronto, Ontario, Canada before transferring to London's West End where it ran for 35 performances at the Piccadilly Theatre.
 The cast included Donald Davis and his brother and sister Murray Davis and Barbara Chilcott, for whom it had specially been written.